danishppatel/danishppatel/README.md

 ---
 ### About Me

-👨‍💻 I'm Danish, a passionate developer with a strong foundation in Competitive Programming.
+Hey there! 👋 I'm Danish Patel, a passionate Full-Stack Developer 💻 and Competitive Programmer 🚀 who loves solving real-world problems with code.
-I'm currently exploring different technologies and enjoy learning new things.
+I'm currently exploring different technologies 🔍 and enjoy learning new things 📚!

 ---
 ### 📊 Profile Hits